MathBuddy: A Multimodal System for Affective Math Tutoring: User Study

 \paragraph{The detected emotions align with user emotions.}

 As the last step of the experiment, the participants reviewed their own conversations in the Emotion ON condition, adjusting the tutor’s emotion labels when necessary.
-To analyze this hypothesis, we compare the aggregated text and facial emotions detected by the different modalities with the participant reviewed emotions.
+To assess the system's ability to correctly detect the participant’s emotions, we compare the aggregated text and facial emotions detected by the different modalities with the participant reviewed emotions.
 As reported in \autoref{tab:emotion_classification}, the system achieves an overall accuracy of $60$\% in real-time usage.
-However, we observe a sharp fall in the recall scores for the \textit{Neutral} class.
+However, we observe a sharp fall in the recall scores for the \emph{Neutral} class.
 This highlights the non-robust nature of our aggregation method where we try to suppress neutrality by preferring the modality that reports a non-neutral emotion.
 This can be improved by adopting a more sophisticated emotion aggregation method but remains to be explored as part of our future works.